Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 nano
 ~~~

+If nano is not installed, you will receive an error.
+If it is installed, nano will open (appearing not dissimilar to the terminal window, but with menu items at the bottom of the window).

-Whilst in Nano, press CTRL+X to exit (this will prompt you to save or discard any modified file).
+To exit nano press CTRL+X (you might be prompted you to save or discard modified buffer - just type "N" to exit without saving).

 ## Python

-We teach with Python 3.4, since it is on a clear path to becoming the most widely used version.
-We will also employ the numpy and matplotlib libraries and the nose unit testing framework.
-Python3.4 Anaconda Installation provides all of these required libraries and frameworks.
+We use Python 3.4, because it is generally the most widely used version of Python.
+We will also use the numpy and matplotlib libraries and the nose unit testing framework.
+Fortunately, these do not need to be installed separately, because the  "Python3.4 Anaconda" installation provides everything you will need.

 #### Windows